 - Mission statements are capable of creating highly meaningful actions in order to lean the business or organization towards their overall goals.

 - When a mission statement has a vision that is extremely focused, a detailed mission, and unique values, they are found to be higher performers than businesses or organizations that do not have these components in place.

-If you are struggling to create a mission statement or are looking to appeal to the senses of your target audience, you may want to consider integrating your values right into the mission statement that you create.
+If you are struggling to create a mission statement or are looking to appeal to the senses of your target audience, remember to integrate your values right into the mission statement.

-By incorporating these guiding and strong principals into your mission statement, it will describe the intrinsic values and the general behaviors associated with your business or organization.
+By incorporating these guiding and strong principles into your mission statement, it will describe the intrinsic values and the general behaviors associated with your business or organization.